 A burglar's goal is to take property.
 However, that doesn't mean that they do not bring weapons during any break-in attempt.
-According to the Gun Violence Archive, there have been 437 incidents of home invasions with gun-related violence from January 1 to April 13 of this year.
+According to the Gun Violence Archive, there have been over 449 incidents of home invasions with gun-related violence from May to October this year.

 Between 2004 and 2008, the Bureau of Justice Statistics says that one out of three violent crime happens in or near the home of the victims.
 These violent crimes range from offenses against property and the person.

 Based on statistics from the FBI and the Bureau of Justice, violent crime in America is in a long-term decline.
 Despite this, public perception is not aligned with this claim.
 Many Americans believe that crime is increasing, as shared in opinion surveys conducted by Gallup.